grafana/tempo/docs/sources/tempo/setup/upgrade.md

 Direct upgrades from Tempo 2.1 to Tempo 2.5 are not possible.
 You will need to upgrade to an intermediate version and wait for the old vParquet blocks to fall out of retention before upgrading to 2.5.
 [PR 3663](https://github.com/grafana/tempo/pull/3663)]

-In the last release, vParquet (the first version) was deprecated and blocked from writes.
-The original block format is removed entirely in Tempo 2.5. vParquet(1) won't be recognized as a valid encoding and can't read any remaining vParquet blocks.
+vParquet(1) won't be recognized as a valid encoding and can't read any remaining vParquet blocks.

 Installations running with historical defaults should not require any changes as the default has been migrated for several releases.